 Accommodation

-This study compared the performance of students with and without learning disabilities (LD) on a mathematics test using a standard administration procedure and an oral delivery by test administrator ("read-aloud") accommodation.
+The performance of students with and without learning disabilities (LD) was compared on a mathematics test using a standard administration procedure and an oral delivery by test administrator ("read-aloud") accommodation.

 Participants

-Analyses were conducted on tests scores of 625 middle and high school students (n=388 with LD) from three middle schools and three high schools in a metropolitan public school district in the Southeast (U.S.).
+Analyses were conducted on tests scores of 625 middle and high school students (n=388 with LD) from three middle schools and three high schools in a metropolitan public school district in a southeastern state (U.S.).

 Dependent Variable